How to apply

 The new My Future Alaska gateway provides prospective students transfer checks, guided transfer pathways and campus profiles (which include information on general education requirements, admission guidelines, and more) and a cost calculator for financial planning.

-Admission requirements vary depending upon the course of study.
+Admission requirements vary depending upon the course of study and university of choice.
 There may not be any requirements to just take a class, but admission into certificate, bachelor, or graduate programs does require meeting institutional requirements.

 For the best information and to submit an application, please visit the admissions websites for the university you wish to attend.